-In 2008/09 - its fifth full year in operation - ITA management and its board of directors undertook a process through which a new strategic plan is being developed.
-This service plan is consistent with, although narrower in scope than, the version of the strategic plan existing as of January 2009.
+In 2008/09 - its fifth full year in operation - ITA management and its board of directors undertook a process through which a new strategic plan was developed.
+This service plan is consistent with the strategic plan.
 The key elements of that version of the strategic plan are defined in the following chart, including updated vision and mission statements.
-When this service plan was prepared it was expected that the strategic plan would be finalized by mid-February.